ekeibed/StudyTracker/README.md

 # StudyTracker
-Study Tracker website to help students control and track their studies.
+Study Tracker is a website that helps students control and track their studies.